 Issues affecting the provision of medicines and medical devices are addressed in the 2024 report “Healing the Great Rift” by Jeremy Holmes see here.
 This explores the factors blocking the supply of medicines and devices in East Africa.
 It proposes measures to strengthen and simplify the regulation of medicines, and to target key subsectors for investment in domestic capacity.
 The report notes the need to harmonize the regulation of medicines and devices and of customs and trade incentives for local production of medicines and devices across the region, which have been objectives for the East African Community for the last decade with some limited progress see here.
 At the African Union level, the establishment of the African Medicines Agency to support the regulation and promote investment in research and manufacture is currently being established see here.

-The report highlights the opportunities to promote Foreign Direct Investment (FDI) to develop the local manufacture and distribution of medicines and medical products in East Africa, particularly selected high volume products (e.g. antibiotics, antihypertensives antidiabetics) and simple intravenous (IV) infusions, eye drops, pharmaceutical packaging and other medical sundries and accessories, small scale diagnostic equipment like ophthalmoscopes and equipment maintenance/support services and logistics systems).
+The report highlights the opportunities to promote Foreign Direct Investment (FDI) to develop the local manufacture and distribution of medicines and medical products in East Africa, particularly selected high volume products (e.g. antibiotics, antihypertensives antidiabetics) and simple intravenous (IV) infusions, eye drops, pharmaceutical packaging and other medical sundries and accessories, small scale diagnostic equipment like ophthalmoscopes and equipment maintenance/support services and logistics systems.

 The emphasis upon FDI as a source of funding, rather than Official Development Assistance (ODA), in this report reflects a growing awareness that aid cannot be the main driver of development for low income countries see here.
 Studies indicate that FDI may have at least as much impact upon poverty reduction as aid, and if it is well embedded in the host economy it is more sustainable.
 It also illustrates the importance of considering the health industries of low-income countries as an important component of their economies both in terms of the resources required and its impact upon the employment, productivity and wellbeing of citizens.
 You can read the International Federation of Medical Student Association’s 2025 paper on the Trade and Health Agenda here